1. Introduction to SOPS

 EOF

-Now, if you run gpg --list-keys, you will see the generated key:
+Now, if we run gpg --list-keys, we will see the generated key:

 $ gpg --list-keys